logaretm/vee-validate/docs/README.md

 :::danger Version

-This is a the docs for vee-validate 3.x.
+This is the docs for vee-validate 3.x.
 You access the docs for the old version 2.x [from here](http://vee-validate.logaretm.com/v2).

 :::